LOST PETS

 • Post notices in your neighbourhood or the area they went missing (we have reunited pets lost during travel with owners in Toronto and Barrie because the owner contacted us),

-• Call radio stations, post ad in paper
+• Call radio stations, post ads in the paper

-• Check sheds, garages in neighbourhood.
+• Check sheds and garages in your neighbourhood.
 Your cat or dog may be confined and can’t get home to you

 Free Ride Program